rafaelrojasmiliani/moveit_tutorial/03_planning_contex_and_planner_manger/readme.md

 solved = context ? context->solve(res) : false;
 ```

-## How does MoveIt represent a motion planning request
+## How does MoveIt represent a motion planning request ?

+Moveit represent a motion plan a tuple which contains
+1. Initial state of the robot
+2. A set of constraints which define a set of desired final states of the robot
+3. Constrains along the path
+4. A workspace bounding box

+There are two MoveIt types used to represent a motion planning problem, the `planning_interface::MotionPlanRequest` and the `moveit_msgs::MotionPlanRequest` type.
 As can be seen [here](https://github.com/ros-planning/moveit/blob/45e2be9879880ac9c18b228c64ca7c0d17d5041d/moveit_core/planning_interface/include/moveit/planning_interface/planning_request.h#L46) the type `planning_interface::MotionPlanRequest` is the same as `moveit_msgs::MotionPlanRequest`.

 | MoveIt message | definition | task |